poojanagrawal/mesalabs-day1/lab1/README.md

 let's focus on *inlist_project*.

-2. To start, let's run a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
+2. Let's start with a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
 To do so, open *inlist_project* and find and change the following parameters to the